 3. Netflix Support

 Netflix fans will be disappointed by the fact that Avast Secureline doesn’t provide support for the popular video streaming service.
 If you need a VPN that works for both torrenting and Netflix wherever you are, NordVPN, Surfshark, and ExpressVPN are great options.

 While Avast VPN has a no-logs policy, the fact that it is based in the Czech Republic may unnerve some users.
 The Czech Republic is known to be friendly with the Five-Eyes nation where intelligence information is shared amongst governments.
 If this bothers you, opt for VPNs like NordVPN or ExpressVPN, which are based in countries that do not require VPNs to share data.

-Avast Secureline features impressive speed that puts it on par with some of the top VPNs, like NordVPN, Private Internet Access, and ExpressVPN.
+Avast Secureline (for Torrent) features impressive speed that puts it on par with some of the top VPNs, like NordVPN, Private Internet Access, and ExpressVPN.
 It’s crucial to have a reasonably fast connection to enjoy torrenting over a VPN.

 It’s obvious that Avast VPN holds its own when it comes to torrenting.
 But when factoring the price factor, you may want to take a closer look into our list of top VPNs for torrenting.

 If you’re still sticking to good old anti-virus software to keep your computer safe when downloading torrents, you’re highly vulnerable to cyberattacks and other legal complications.
 Installing a VPN is key to staying safe on the Internet while torrenting.